7 Takeaways From President Trump's State Of The Union Address

 Trump's speech was billed as one of unity, but he subtly inserted campaign slogans and created a binary choice between him and Democrats, between "greatness" and "resistance."

 "We must choose between greatness or gridlock, results or resistance, vision or vengeance, incredible progress or pointless destruction," Trump said early on in his address.
-"Tonight I ask you to choose greatness."
+"Tonight, I ask you to choose greatness."

-He came back to that theme at the end, too, with another campaign theme: "I am asking you to choose greatness... we must keep America first in our hearts."
+He came back to that theme at the end with another campaign theme: "I am asking you to choose greatness ... we must keep America first in our hearts."

 6. Democratic women were a show of force

-One of the moments of levity in the speech was when Trump noted "No one has benefited more from our thriving economy than women who have filled 58 percent of the newly created jobs last year."
+One of the moments of levity in the speech was when Trump noted: "No one has benefited more from our thriving economy than women who have filled 58 percent of the newly created jobs last year."

 That prompted Democratic women, clad in white outfits in honor of suffragettes, to let out a Bronx cheer.
 After all, women were a major reason why Democrats took back the House last year.
 The irony seemed lost on the president, who remarked, "You weren't supposed to do that."

-Note: A previous version of this story incorrectly said each of the past four presidents had lost the House at some point during their presidency.
-Each of the past three presidents had done so.